Real-time Multi-view Omnidirectional Depth Estimation for Real Scenarios based on Teacher-Student Learning with Unlabeled Data: Method

-As shown in Figure \ref{fig:self_training}, we build a large scale mixed datasets based on the sythetic random objects datasets and the real-scene dataset with pseudo labels.
-The samples of datasets are shown in Figure \ref{fig:dataset}.
-The synthetic dataset is generated by the Carla simulator, following the camera layout of proposed HexaMODE system.
-We employ various backgrounds and random objects of different types, sizes, and positions for diverse data.
-The real-world dataset is collected by the HexaMODE in various environments such as indoor, outdoor, roadways, and parking lots.
-We train the proposed RtHexa-OmniMVS with the mixed synthetic and real-world dataset, to enhance the ability of multi-view feature matching and improve the accuracy and robustness in real-world scenarios.
-The total dataset comprises 41281 samples, as summarized in Table \ref{tab:dataset_collect}.
-During training, 2000 samples from the simulated data and 4141 samples from the real-world data (a total of 6141) are allocated to the test set, with the remaining 35140 samples used as the training set.
-The test and training sets are collected from different scenes to better evaluate the algorithm's performance.
+We propose a hybrid dataset consisting of synthetic data with groundtruth labels and real-world data with pseudo labels to train the proposed model, enabling high-accuracy and high-generalization performance in real-world scenarios.
+The synthetic dataset is generated with the Carla simulator, following the camera layout of proposed HexaMODE system.
+We employ various backgrounds and random objects of different sizes and positions for diverse data.
+The real-world dataset is collected by the proposed HexaMODE system in different environments such as indoor, outdoor, roadways, and parking lots, etc. We follow the pipeline shown in Fig. \ref{fig:pseudo_depth} to generate pseudo labels for real-world data.
+By generating pseudo-labels for unlabeled real-world data for model training and validation, the cost of real-world data acquisition can be significantly reduced.
+This approach enables the construction of large-scale datasets, thereby enhancing the generalization performance of the algorithm.
+Fig. \ref{fig:dataset} presents the input images and depth ground truth from the synthetic random object dataset, as well as the input images and pseudo-groundtruth labels from various categories of real-world scenes.

+The total dataset comprises 33 scenes and 41281 samples, as summarized in Table \ref{tab:dataset_collect}.
+The synthetic random obejects dataset contains 9 different scenes and 14003 samples of data.
+The real-world scene data consist of four categories of datasets, comprising a total of 24 distinct scenes and 27278 data samples.
+We divide the hybrid dataset into a training set and a test set.
+The training set consists of 35140 samples, including 23137 real-world samples and 12003 synthetic smaples.
+While the test set comprises 2000 samples from the simulated data and 4141 samples from the real-world data (a total of 6141).
+The data in the training and testing sets are sourced from different scenes, exhibiting differences in aspects such as scene content and depth distribution.
+The proposed Hexa360Depth dataset comprises diverse random objects and real-world scenes with varying environmental conditions and depth distributions.
+It effectively supports the training of models in feature extraction and multi-view matching, offering practical potential for multi-view omnidirectional depth estimation.